imposter404/Encoder/README.md

 # JavaScript

 ### description:
-the main goal of the project is to encode text in image file and decode the image file in text file without any loss in data ...
+the main goal of this project is to encode text in image file and decode the image file in text file without any loss in data ...